codercowboy/mincomixsite/README.md

 Installation is as easy as unzipping the project and dropping your comic images in place.

-Check out this [demo](http://www.codercowboy.com/mincomixsite) to see the engine in action.
+Check out this [demo](http://www.codercowboy.com/mincomixsite) to see mincomixsite in action.

 All of the fantastic artwork shown in the demo was drawn by [@kawaiian.art](https://www.instagram.com/kawaiian.art/).